Effects of feedback on galaxies in the VELA simulations: elongation, clumps and compaction: Simulations

 \section{Simulations}

 The VELA-3 and VELA-6 simulations use the same set of initial conditions.
 They only differ in their models of stellar feedback.
 These models have been developed from a pure thermal feedback model (VELA-2) with the addition of radiation pressure (VELA-3), photoheating/photoionization (VELA-4), and a moderate trapping of infrared photons (VELA-5).
 The last model, VELA-6, includes thermal, radiation pressure, moderate IR trapping and kinetic feedback.
 The comparison between VELA-2 and VELA-3 was discussed in \cite{Ceverino14}, \cite{Moody14} and M17.

-Until now, VELA-3 has been our standard set of simulations.
-In addition to the works already mentioned, these simulations have been used to study metallicity drops \citep{Ceverino16a}, the velocities of warm outflows \citep{Ceverino16}, the link between halo and galaxy spin \citep{Jiang19}, to distinguish between mergers and discs \citep{Simons19}, to study star-formation laws \citep{Dekel19}, the mass threshold for galactic discs \citep{Dekel20a}, the origin of star-forming rings \citep{Dekel20b}, circumgalactic medium \citep{Roca19, Strawn21}, and dynamical masses estimates \citep{Kretschmer21}.
+VELA-3 has been our standard set of simulations for several years.
+In addition to the works already mentioned, these simulations have been used to study metallicity inhomogeneities within galaxies \citep{Ceverino16a}, the velocities of warm outflows \citep{Ceverino16}, and the link between halo and galaxy spin \citep{Jiang19}, among other works that complement this paper.
+For example, VELA simulations help to distinguish between mergers and discs by simulating kinematic maps \citep{Simons19} and they also help to check the robustness of different dynamical mass estimates \citep{Kretschmer21}.
+We learn how feedback regulates galaxy-wide star formation \citep{Dekel19}, the mass threshold above which galactic discs may form \citep{Dekel20a}, and the origin of star-forming rings \citep{Dekel20b}.
+Finally, the connection between galaxy properties and the circungalactic medium has been described in \cite{Roca19, Strawn21}.
 The comparison between VELA-3, VELA-4 and VELA-5 yields very similar results.
 Therefore, in this paper we are going to focus on the comparison between VELA-3 and VELA-6.